GjorgeGogov47/Library_RDF/README.md

 # Classical Composers Navigator

-A personal project developed using Java, RDF for metadata specification, and Java Swing for the GUI.
+A personal project developed using Java with RDF for metadata specification, and Java Swing for the GUI.